-- Open discussion by establishing the purpose of the event and setting a constructive tone at the outset to promote a good dialogue with the programme team - Be transparent by making sure all the issues are on the table share any concerns with the programme team - Manage the debate by agreeing who will lead questioning and balance the time available to the topics in proportion with importance this is done during the first private panel meeting - Discourage aggressive questioning styles that put the team on the defensive, but be prepared to press if questions are side-stepped
+- Open the discussion by establishing the purpose of the event and setting a constructive tone at the outset to promote a good dialogue with the programme team - Be transparent by making sure all the issues are on the table share any concerns with the programme team

-- Encourage everyone to participate but don't let individual members dominate you may need to cut short contributions that are unproductive or repeating earlier business - Have regard to the core guidelines against which new proposals are validated and ensure that, either through the documentation presented or meeting with the team, these are satisfied - Guide the panel through the validation options available if there is a shortfall in meeting the core criteria, which range from not validating to combinations of validating with conditions, with required actions, with recommendations for improvement and making observations and commendations - Highlight resource deficiencies where these present a serious threat to students having a reasonable chance of achieving programme outcomes.
-A condition should be set which requires the deficiency to be addressed to the satisfaction of the panel.
+- Manage the debate by agreeing who will lead questioning and balance the time available to the topics in proportion with importance this is done during the first private panel meeting - Discourage aggressive questioning styles that put the team on the defensive, but be prepared to press if questions are side-stepped - Encourage everyone to participate but don't let individual members dominate you may need to cut short contributions that are unproductive or repeating earlier business - Have regard to the core guidelines against which new proposals are validated and ensure that, either through the documentation presented or meeting with the team, these are satisfied.
+The DAQ representative on the panel can offer support and guidance as necessary - Guide the panel through the validation options available if there is a shortfall in meeting the core criteria, which range from not validating to combinations of validating with conditions, with required actions, with recommendations for improvement and making observations and commendations.
+The DAQ representative on the panel can offer support and guidance as necessary - Highlight resource deficiencies where these present a serious threat to students having a reasonable chance of achieving programme outcomes.
+A recommendation can be set that the resources be kept under review.
 Chairs should refrain from directing PVC/Deans in how to solve their resource problems.
-It is useful, however, in the spirit of sharing the expertise of the panel, to give feedback where, in the panel's judgement, enhancements in approaches to delivery could be considered - Close the event by giving provisional feedback on the outcomes and ensuring dates and follow-up actions are specified, including who is responsible for ensuring conditions have been met
+It is useful, however, in the spirit of sharing the expertise of the panel, to give feedback where, in the panel's judgement, enhancements in approaches to delivery could be considered - Close the event by giving provisional feedback on the outcomes and ensuring deadline dates and follow-up actions are specified, including who is responsible for ensuring conditions and required actions have been met